josmar-crwdstffng/angular/aio/content/guide/security.md

 ### Cross-site script inclusion (XSSI)

 Cross-site script inclusion, also known as JSON vulnerability, can allow an attacker's website to read data from a JSON API.
-The attack works on older browsers by overriding built-in JavaScript object constructors, and then including an API URL using a `<script>` tag.
+The attack works on older browsers by overriding built-in JavaScript object constructors, and then including an API URL using a `script` element.

 This attack is only successful if the returned JSON is executable as JavaScript.
 Servers can prevent an attack by prefixing all JSON responses to make them non-executable, by convention, using the well-known string `")]}',\n"`.